Toilet paper roll mounted on green tiles.

 We generally try to be as green as possible in my household (e.g. most of the family is vegan), but paper products were a blindspot.
 I mean, I knew buying them at all was less than ideal, but I had never researched the sustainability of the products we use daily.

-After reading the NRDC report, I had to give our household a big fat F when it came to our buying habits.
-We use Kleenex-brand facial tissue, Kirkland and Charmin toilet paper, Bounty Paper Towels, and Vanity Fair napkins (ouch, a double whammy).
+After reading the NRDC report, I had to give our household buying habits a big fat F. We use Kleenex-brand facial tissue, Kirkland and Charmin toilet paper, Bounty Paper Towels, and Vanity Fair napkins (ouch, a double whammy).

 Fail Stamp on Toilet Paper